DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 # Apigee Edge Multipart Form Creator

-This directory contains the Java source code and pom.xml file required to build a Java callout that creates a multipart form payload, from a single blob, or parses an inbound multipart form parload.
+This directory contains the Java source code and pom.xml file required to build a Java callout that creates a multipart form payload, from a single blob, or parses an inbound multipart form payload.

-For creating the multipart form, it relies on code lifted from [Apache jclouds](https://github.com/jclouds/jclouds).
+For creating the multipart form, it relies on Apache-licensed code lifted from [Apache jclouds](https://github.com/jclouds/jclouds).
-For parsing, it relies on code lifted from [javadelight](https://github.com/javadelight/delight-fileupload).
+For parsing, it relies on Apache-licensed code lifted from [javadelight](https://github.com/javadelight/delight-fileupload).
 I didn't use the entire libraries for either of these things, because they drag in too many un-desired dependencies.

 ## Disclaimer